Spencerx/Reticulum/docs/manual/_sources/git.rst.txt

 **Icon Sets**

-By default, the page server uses Nerd Font icons.
+By default, the page node uses Nerd Font icons.
 If you prefer simpler icons or your terminal does not support Nerd Fonts, you can enable Unicode icons instead:

 .. code:: text